nedbat/coveragepy/doc/contributing.rst

 TODO: Update this for CORE instead of TRACER

-You can also affect the test runs with environment variables.
-Define any of these as 1 to use them:
+You can also affect the test runs with environment variables:

-- ``COVERAGE_NO_PYTRACER=1`` disables the Python tracer if you only want to run the CTracer tests.

-- ``COVERAGE_NO_CTRACER=1`` disables the C tracer if you only want to run the PyTracer tests.

-- ``COVERAGE_ONE_TRACER=1`` will use only one tracer for each Python version.
-  This will use the C tracer if it is available, or the Python tracer if not.
+- ``COVERAGE_ONE_CORE=1`` will use only one tracing core for each Python version.
+This isn't about CPU cores, it's about the central code that tracks execution.
+This will use the preferred core for the Python version and implementation being tested.

+- ``COVERAGE_TEST_CORES=...`` defines the cores to run tests on.
+Three cores are available, specify them as a comma-separated string:

+  - ``ctrace`` is a sys.settrace function implemented in C.
+  - ``pytrace`` is a sys.settrace function implemented in Python.
+  - ``sysmon`` is a sys.monitoring implementation.

 - ``COVERAGE_AST_DUMP=1`` will dump the AST tree as it is being used during code parsing.